 Early Childhood Education

 Applications are accepted and admission decisions are made on a continuous basis.
-Programs begin each fall semester.
+Programs begin each fall semester on the Chicago campus.

 Secondary Education: An undergraduate major, or a minimum of 32 credit hours within the teaching discipline, is required for teacher licensure.
 Licensure is available in Biology, Chemistry, Business, English, History, and Mathematics.
 Applicants within an undergraduate major in one of the above disciplines and a cumulative GPA under 3.0 must submit a passing score on the ILTS content test in order to earn admission.
 With the consent of an advisor, students with majors in disciplines other than those previously listed can complete all content courses while pursuing licensure.